McDegens-DAO/McSwap/README.md

 **Fetch Token Images**

-• runs after cmc_sync but can also be run directly
+• runs after jup_syc + cmc_sync but it can also be run directly

+• local images that already exist are skipped

 Saving the token images on the server allows the images to load much faster and provide a better user experience with the app.
 You can fetch any new or missing images for your token list by running this command.
 ```php